Pitching to Public Seminar: A Few Guidelines

 - Interviews.
 These may be presented in A/V or essay form—or both.

 - News.
 Commentaries on breaking events are especially welcome: the author needs to be prepared to turn edits around quickly so that the commentary is published while there is still an audience for the event.

 - Syllabi.
 We invite teachers and scholars to publish syllabi that may be of general interest to readers, or that respond to breaking events.
-Usually published in our OOPS section, these should be accompanied by a short paragraph that puts the syllabus in context.
+These should be accompanied by a short paragraph that puts the syllabus in context.

 Your pitch should be short (a paragraph at most) and should include:

 - A first sentence that sums up the article;